fbgallet/roam-extension-live-ai-assistant/README.md

   - regex patterns,
   - attributes and their values.
   - time intervals,
-  - specific pages only, or pages included/excluded via DNP,
+  - specific pages only, or DNP only/excluded,

   Conditions can be combined logically in natural language or using symbols (+ for AND, | for OR, - for NOT).
+You can also ask for a limited number of result and for random results!

+  > [!TIP]
-Tip: stick to simple logic so as not to narrow down the search too much from the start.
+  > Stick to simple logic so as not to narrow down the search too much from start.
 You can add filters later in the full results view, select manually most relevant results or let an LLM do this for you as a next step.

   The nodes matching these conditions can be: